Decentralized Identifiers (DIDs)

 Verifiable Credentials (VCs)

+Verifiable Credentials enable cryptographically secure claims about any attributes, qualifications, or permissions.
+These digital credentials contain claims issued by trusted authorities and can be independently verified without contacting the original issuer.
 VCs that support Selective Disclosure, such as BBS+ or SD-JWT transform how sensitive information is shared by allowing precise control over what data is disclosed and to whom.
 The cryptographic signatures ensure data integrity while enabling privacy-preserving verification.
+Example Nuggets VC Applications (non-exhaustive list):- Identity Attributes: Verified personal information derived from authoritative sources

 - Authorization Grants: Permissions and capabilities assigned to users and AI agents